yaroslav-rybiak/BikeStreamPro9000/README.md

 # BikeStreamPro9000

-A tiny local app that connects to a BLE cycling cadence sensor and turns your pedaling into a real-time, stream-friendly visual counter.
+An app that connects to a BLE cycling cadence sensor and turns pedaling into a real-time, stream-friendly visual counter.
+It also includes three penalty buttons that subtract progress and can be triggered by donations.
-Perfect for Twitch, YouTube, charity rides, pain streams, and dystopian fitness challenges.

 ## Features
 ### Real-Time Cadence Tracking
-- Connects automatically to a CYCPLUS / BLE CSC cadence sensor
+- Connects to a CYCPLUS cadence sensor
 - Reads crank revolutions in real time
-- Handles disconnects + reconnects seamlessly
+- Handles sensor sleep/wake cycle seamlessly
-- No manual pairing needed — just start pedaling

 ### Stream-Ready Dashboard
-- High-contrast fullscreen UI designed for OBS/Streamlabs crops
+- High-contrast UI designed for OBS crop
 - Huge live pedal revolution counter
-- Three penalty buttons (e.g., chat redemptions, donation triggers)
+- Three penalty buttons (-100, -1000, -9999)
-- Dramatic screen shake + blood-red flash on penalties
+- Dramatic screen shake and blood-red flash on penalties

 ### Persistent Progress
-- Pedal counter is saved to state.json
+- Pedal counter is saved to state.json, DB-free design
 - Survives:
   - page refresh
   - backend restart